tiagors09/tiagors09/README.md

 <h3 align="center" text-align="justify">A front-end developer from Quixada, Ceara, Brazil.</h3>
 <p align="center">Graduating in Computer Science at University Federal of Ceara, Quixada, Ceara, Brazil since first semester of 2019.
 Currently I'm studying Front-end technologies, HTML5, CSS3, Bulma, JavaScript(ES6+) and React.

-I'm studying other things beyond college content such as musical theory, drawning fundamentals and game development using Godot, in addition, I assisted no Ciclo de Orientação ACAD in university, I participate Literature Club and Quixada cathedral choir
+I'm studying other things beyond college content such as musical theory, drawning fundamentals and game development using Godot, in addition, I assisted no Ciclo de Orientação ACAD in university, I participate Literature Club and Quixada cathedral choir.

 I like to participate in events like Empreenday, TeoComp, Game Night and others events that university offers to build a solid network with my colleagues.</p>